r1hardz/python-AES-Cryptography/README.md

 # Python-AES-Cryptography

-A Python-based tool for AES-CBC encryption and decryption with a modern GUI interface.
+A Python-based tool for AES-CBC encryption and decryption with a easy to use GUI interface.

 ## 🛠️ Tech Stack
 * **Python 3**